ashdavies/talks/2019-07-09-working-with-dagger-and-kotlin/working-with.dagger-and-kotlin.md

 - For keeping implementation internal prefer `abstract` module and use internal methods
 - Injected constructor can be internal
 - Root module needs dependencies for submodule
-    - if in Dagger graph, is required in app module
+    - if it is in Dagger graph, it is required in app module

 ^ Dont expose internal implementation detail if not necessary